 Blog

-We’re working on designs of our first Bike Park!
+We’re working on our first Bike Park!
 The park will welcome all ages and levels of bike riders.

-This is a continuing public conversation building from the previous public meetings about Leddy Park.
+This is a continuing park project building from the previous public meetings about Leddy Park and the Leddy Park Comprehensive Plan.
+Thanks to everyone that participated in the public meetings and online surveys!

 Ecology, safety and scale are top considerations for a bike park at this location.
 Proper siting and sustainable trail design will result in a successful bike park that both meets the needs of the community who want to enjoy this recreational amenity, and address concerns regarding conflicts with the current uses and ecology of the park.